“We must make the Arabic language a first class citizen of the web.”

 - And blue is typically associated with protection and trust.

-This article provides some examples of Arabic web designs and their use of colours (note: you’ll have to scroll down a bit).
+This article provides some examples of Arabic web designs and their use of colours (note: you will have to scroll down a bit).

 Ecommerce is growing very rapidly in the MENA region, but the sector is still in its nascent phase compared to other regions.
 What is causing friction and what can online merchants do to improve trust in the channel?

-It’s true that ecommerce is still in its early days in the whole of the Arab world.
-Even in the more developed countries, such as Qatar, addresses are not established in the same way as in the West, and mail isn’t delivered directly to houses.
+It is true that ecommerce is still in its early days in the whole of the Arab world.
+Even in the more developed countries, such as Qatar, addresses are not established in the same way as in the West, and mail is not delivered directly to houses.
 People use post boxes at local post offices, or supply a phone number on the parcel which the courier can call when he arrives.
 This is one factor, especially for online purchases of something that will be delivered.

 Generally speaking, the Gulf regions are more advanced in their online banking systems than other countries, and people are able to make purchases online more easily.

-However, many people across the Arab world don’t have a bank card that allows for online purchasing but only for cash withdrawals.
+However, many people across the Arab world do not have a bank card that allows for online purchasing but only for cash withdrawals.
 Or they may have credit cards which are issued locally and are not accepted by merchants overseas.

 The far majority still relies on cash for buying goods online.
 In fact, a whopping 80% of all online transactions in the MENA region in 2012 were through Cash on Delivery (COD), according to PayPal’s E-commerce in the Middle East 2012-2015 report.

-Though this figure is expected to contract as payment cards and other methods like PayPal begin to gradually emerge, it’s little wonder that the region’s leading locally-based ecommerce sites, such as Souq and Sukar, prominently feature the COD option on their websites.
+Though this figure is expected to contract as payment cards and other methods like PayPal begin to gradually emerge, it is little wonder that the region’s leading locally-based ecommerce sites, such as Souq and Sukar, prominently feature the COD option on their websites.

 While the widespread inability to actually use credit cards for online shopping certainly contributes to the prevalence of Cash on Delivery, internet security concerns are the primary reason behind the popularity of this payment method.